michel-kraemer/sudocle/README.md

     npm run build

-This will create a directory called `out`, which you can upload to your web server or use it with [Docker](https://www.docker.com/) as follows:
+This will create a directory called `out`, which you can upload to your web server.

+Alternatively, you can run Sudocle with [Docker](https://www.docker.com/) as
+follows:

     docker build -t sudocle .
-    docker run -it -p 80:80 sudocle
+    docker run -it -p 80:80 --name sudocle --rm sudocle

 Then, open <http://localhost/sudocle/>.